Large Family

 Public Employees

-Employees who work for public employers may be covered for Paid Family Leave if their employer has voluntarily opted in to provide the benefit.
+Employees who work for public employers (defined as the State, any political subdivision of the State, a public authority or any government agency or instrumentality) may be covered for Paid Family Leave if their employer has voluntarily opted in to provide the benefit.
 Union-represented public employees may be covered if the benefit has been negotiated through collective bargaining.

 For more information visit: